Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: Acylindrical actions on the hyperplanes

 \begin{lemma} Let $G$ be a group acting on a finite-dimensional CAT(0) cube complex $X$.
 If the action is non-uniformly acylindrical on the hyperplanes, then it is non-uniformly weakly acylindrical. \end{lemma}

 \begin{proof} Let $R \geq 1$ be such that, for any hyperplanes $J_1$ and $J_2$ separated by at least $R$ hyperplanes, $\mathrm{stab}(J_1) \cap \mathrm{stab}(J_2)$ is finite.
 Without loss of generality, we may suppose that $R \geq \dim (X)$.
 Now, let $L$ be the Ramsey number $\mathrm{Ram}(R+2)$; by definition, if you color the vertices of the complete graph containing at least $L$ vertices, so that two adjacent vertices have different colors, then there exists a monochromatic set with at least $R+2$ vertices.
-If $x,y \in X$ are two vertices satisfying $d(x,y) \geq L$, then $\mathrm{stab}(x) \cap \mathrm{stab}(y)$ contains a finite-index subgroup $H$ which stabilises each hyperplane separating $x$ and $y$.
-On the other hand, because $d(x,y) \geq L$ and that $X$ does not contain $R+2$ pairwise transverse hyperplanes, we know that there exist at least $R+2$ pairwise disjoint hyperplanes separating $x$ and $y$.
-Therefore, $H$ stabilises two hyperplanes which are separated by at least $R$ other hyperplanes.
+Notice that, if $x,y \in X$ are two vertices satisfying $d(x,y) \geq L$, then, by definition of $L$ and because $X$ does not contain $R+2$ pairwise transverse hyperplanes, there must exist $R+2$ pairwise non-transverse hyperplanes separating $x$ and $y$.
+Consequently, if $H$ denotes the finite-index subgroup of $\mathrm{stab}(x) \cap \mathrm{stab}(y)$ which stabilises each hyperplane separating $x$ and $y$, then $H$ stabilises two hyperplanes which are separated by at least $R$ other hyperplanes.
 We conclude that $H$, and a fortiori $\mathrm{stab}(x) \cap \mathrm{stab}(y)$, is finite. \end{proof}

+In the proof of Theorem \ref{main1} below, we use \emph{restriction quotients} of CAT(0) cube complexes.
+Given a CAT(0) cube complex $X$ and a collection of hyperplanes $\mathcal{H}$, the \emph{restriction quotient} $X(\mathcal{H})$ is the CAT(0) cube complex obtained by cubulating the space with walls $(X, \mathcal{H})$.
+We refer to \cite{MR2827012} for more information.

 \begin{proof}[Proof of Theorem \ref{main1}.]
-According to \cite[Proposition 2.6]{MR2827012}, it is possible to write $\mathcal{H}= \mathcal{H}_1 \sqcup \cdots \sqcup \mathcal{H}_r$ such that $X$ is isomorphic to the cartesian product of the restriction quotients $X(\mathcal{H}_1) \times \cdots \times X(\mathcal{H}_r)$, where each factor is irreducible, and $G$ contains a finite-index subgroup $\dot{G}$ such that this decomposition is $\dot{G}$-invariant.
+According to \cite[Proposition 2.6]{MR2827012}, it is possible to decompose the collection $\mathcal{H}$ of all the hyperplanes of $X$ as a disjoint union $\mathcal{H}_1 \sqcup \cdots \sqcup \mathcal{H}_r$ such that $X$ is isomorphic to the Cartesian product of the restriction quotients $X(\mathcal{H}_1) \times \cdots \times X(\mathcal{H}_r)$, where each factor is irreducible, and $G$ contains a finite-index subgroup $\dot{G}$ such that this decomposition is $\dot{G}$-invariant.
 Notice that, for each $1 \leq i \leq r$, the induced action $\dot{G} \curvearrowright X(\mathcal{H}_i)$ is again essential and acylindrical on the hyperplanes, because these properties are preserved under taking a restriction quotient (see \cite[Proposition 3.2]{MR2827012} for essential actions).
 Therefore, $G$ contains a finite-index subgroup $\dot{G}$ acting essentially and acylindrically on the hyperplanes on a finite-dimensional irreducible CAT(0) cube complex $Y$.